aleshaleksey/fansys23/08-spell-list.md

 **Upcast**:  For each extra MP die above 1 the spell may last for an extra 8 hours or the radius of bright and dim light increase each by 20ft.

 **Global**: If the spell is cast globally, it must be anchored to a stationary target.
 If the target is moved from its square(s), the spell ends.
 Secondly the spell causes no damage if dismissed.
 The spell lasts for a month and the radius of bright light is 2400ft (or about half a mile).
-For every extra MP dice above 10, the radius increases by 400ft, and the duration increases by 1 month.
+For every extra MP die above 10, the radius increases by 400ft, and the duration increases by 1 month.

 ___
 ### Flawed Transmute